LorraineMN/Exoplanets/README.md

 # Exoplanets
-Coursework and projects for elective course on Exoplanets with prof. Dittmann
+Coursework and projects for graduate-level elective course on Exoplanets